Analysing and Understanding Y-DNA Results and Y-DNA Projects

 - Y chromosome (the subject of today's talk)

 The Y chromosome comes down the patrilineal line - from

 This is the same inheritance path as followed by surnames.

-Brian Boru's Y chromosome survives virtually unchanged in his male line
+Brian Boru's Y chromosome survives virtually unchanged in

 O'Brien descendants today.